GuenterQuast/PhyPiDAQ/README.md

 - the low-level drivers contained in the Pico Technology Software Development Kit
     <https://www.picotech.com/downloads>

-For convenience, installation files for external packages in pip wheel format are provided in sub-directory *./whl*.
+For convenience, installation files for external packages and for modules of this package in pip wheel format are provided in sub-directory *./whl*.

 The visualization modules depend on *matplotlib.pyplot*, *Tkinter* and *pyQt5*, which must also be installed.